 The Department sponsors the Gordon Moore Award for Excellence in Mentoring.
 This annual award celebrates outstanding Institute members who inspire, support, and catalyze a colleague’s development to become the best they can be in their careers and lives.
 A nomination for excellence in mentoring appreciates individuals who have had a transformative role in the professional or personal development of one or more mentees.
 Exceptional mentors from all areas in the Institute are eligible, including staff, research scientists, analysts, fellows, faculty, and individuals in administrative and management roles.

-Congratulations to Candace Fuller, Research Scientist, the recipient of the inaugural 2019 Gordon Moore Excellence in Mentoring Award.
+Recipients of the Gordon Moore Excellence in Mentoring Award are:

 Continuous Evolution of the DPM's Mentoring Culture